saturnflyer/blank_slate/README.md

 means that your objects will respond to any method regardless of the behavior you designed in your other related classes.

+By default, a BlankSlate class will define methods to return `nil` so you don't have to.

 ## Installation

 Add this line to your application's Gemfile: